 Each element in $L_0(T)$ is called a {\it root} of $T$.

 Let $(T,<)$ be a tree.
-We say $T$ is {\it well-founded} if any non-empty subset of $T$ contains a maximal element, or equivalently (under AC), there is no infinite strictly increasing sequence in $T$.
-Let $T$ be a well-founded tree, we define $\rho_T:T\to{\rm Ord}$ by transfinite induction as
+We say that $T$ is {\it well-founded} if any non-empty subset of $T$ contains at least a maximal element, or equivalently (under AC), if $T$ contains no infinite strictly increasing sequence.
+Let $T$ be a well-founded tree.
+We define the rank function $\rho_T:T\to{\rm Ord}$ by transfinite induction as